Re-Inventing the Church - Part 1

 [See Creating Community - a New Way of Thinking]

-I have talked with many humble and faithful Christians who were labeled "divisive" or "critical" by the new leadership in their beloved church.
+I have talked with many humble and faithful Christians who were labeled "divisive" or "critical" by the new leadership in their beloved churches.
 Some were given a simple choice: leave or stop asking hard questions.
 Others were told that "confession" -- including confessing the "sin" of questioning the change process instead of submitting to it -- and counseling under an assigned change agent would be a prerequisite for permission to stay and continue their ministry.

 In contrast to the critic, the perfect group member is flexible, cooperative and open-minded -- especially toward new and different ways of interpreting the Bible.